-Although we believe that the net proceeds of our initial public offering will be sufficient to allow us to consummate a business combination, as we have not yet identified any prospective target business, we cannot ascertain the capital requirements for any particular transaction.
+Although we believe that the net proceeds of our initial public offering will be sufficient to allow us to consummate a business combination we cannot ascertain the capital requirements for any particular transaction.
 If we have insufficient funds, either because of the size of the business combination or the depletion of the available net proceeds (including interest earned on the trust account released to us) in search of a target business, or because we become obligated to redeem for cash a significant number of shares from dissenting stockholders, we will be required to seek additional financing.
 We cannot assure our stockholders that such financing would be available on acceptable terms, if at all.
 To the extent that additional financing proves to be unavailable when needed to consummate a particular business combination, we would be compelled to restructure the transaction or abandon that particular business combination and seek an alternative target business candidate.
-In addition, it is possible that we could use a portion of the funds not held in the trust account to make a deposit, down payment or fund a "no-shop, standstill" provision with respect to a particular proposed business combination, although we do not have any current intention to do so.
+In addition, it is possible that we could use a portion of the funds not held in the trust account to make a deposit, down payment or fund a "no-shop, standstill" provision with respect to a particular proposed business combination.
 In the event that we were ultimately required to forfeit such funds (whether as a result of our breach of the agreement relating to such payment or otherwise), we may not have a sufficient amount of working capital available outside of the trust account to conduct due diligence and pay other expenses related to finding a suitable business combination without securing additional financing.
 If we were unable to secure additional financing, we would most likely fail to consummate a business combination in the allotted time and would be forced to liquidate.
 In addition, if we consummate a business combination, we may require additional financing to fund the operations or growth of the target business.
 The failure to secure additional financing could limit the development or growth of the target business.
 None of our officers, directors or stockholders is required to provide any financing to us in connection with or after a business combination.